lannymac/AERMETfromNARR/README.md

 # AERMETfromNARR
 Python script to create an AERMET file from NARR data if observations are not available.

 Although basic, this script will give the user a "jumping off point" for which to start an AERMOD run.
-An important thing to note is that AERMET is still neccesary to convert this surface observational output to an input file that AERMOD will understand.
+AERMET is not neccesary to when using this script.
+There are still some minor issues that must be addressed.

 This package has some dependencies:
      - NumPy